naomorii/SAOHud/README.md

 3 - Reconnect your user session to see the app launch at startup

-How does it work ?
+Manual launch
 -----

-1 - To start the app manually, use the following commands in the terminal :
+1 - Use the following commands in the terminal :

     cd /opt/sao-hud/